Hull Stingrays: 2005/2006 – The EPL

-The Stingrays embarked on what was the only viable option and a team was put together which we thought could be effective in that league.
+The Stingrays embarked on what was the only viable option and a team was put together.
 But with the work permit regulations ruling out re-engaging any of the Ukrainian core of the previous team, the recruitment was going to be key.
 The season proved to be a tough one and although the club gained a cup-final spot after a memorable 16 shot penalty shoot out victory over the Guildford Flames the club failed to pick up the silverware after being edged out by Bracknell.

 A young British contingent struggled against some of the more experienced and mature squads and the mid-table slot felt an under achievement following the previous years progress.

 2006/2007 – The EIHL

 The Packs were unhappy playing their team in the Premier League.
-Travelling costs were significant for the predominantly south-east based league and spectator numbers fell.
+Travelling costs were significant for the predominantly south-east based league, and spectator numbers fell.
 After the end of the 2005–06 season, the Stingrays sought admission into the Elite Ice Hockey League.
-Their application was finally approved after weeks of speculation on 22 June 2006.
+Their application was approved after weeks of speculation on 22 June 2006.
 Hull now have a representative in the top-flight division of British Ice Hockey for the first time since the Humberside Hawks played in the Premier Division of the British Hockey League in the 1995–96 season.

-In the first four years of its life, the club was in the unique position of competing in all three of the country's senior leagues and it is a major achievement that Hull hockey has moved on and can now provide the supporter with a view of the best Ice Hockey teams and the best players in the land.

 The Stingrays had a tough start to their life in the EIHL as they fought to the death for a playoff place, eventually finishing 9th as their decision to opt with a mix of their old Eastern European style with several Canadians ultimately did not pay off.

 In 2007 Lifetime Sports Ltd, the Hull Stingrays parent company, established itself as a Community Interest Company.
 This means that it is a non-profit making organisation dedicated to providing services and facilities to the community in which it operates, that being, Hull, Humberside and the East Riding.